 “do” helper for emphasis in variable naming

-On that note.
 The other day I surprised myself by forming an excited opinion during code review about what a variable should be called.
 I guess the time had done arrived; I had spent just enough time in Ember and client state management to become OCD about the signifiers being passed around.
 And so I found myself feeling incomplete when I read over a line of code announcing a state change event that facetChanged.
 I can’t totally explain it but this wording felt insufficient.
 I instinctively wanted more.
 Needed surge troops.
 Something like…facetDidChange.

 I researched the grammar to figure out why the variable was letting me down.

-Or maybe the reassurance is there because of the influence of the black/southern dialect on modern American english; the Shakespearian-like emphasis where past finality is hammered home when something done [verbed], or 2x emphasized when someone done did.
+Or maybe the reassurance is there because of the influence of the black/southern dialect on modern American english; the Shakespearian-like emphasis where past finality is hammered home when something done happened, or 2x emphasized when someone done did.

 The code doth protest too much??